 A decision prohibiting the acquisition of a controlling interest under the Telecommunications Act, the Gas Act or the Electricity Act is open to administrative objection and appeal that can then be challenged in court under the Dutch General Administrative Law Act.
-Under the Telecommunications Act, if the BTI intends to impose a prohibition, it must ask the telecommunications party for its views on the intended decision.
+Under the Telecommunications Act, if the BTI intends to impose a prohibition, he must ask the telecommunications party for its views on the intended decision.
 Also, in the Gas and Electricity domain, the BTI will usually give companies the opportunity to give their views on the proposed prohibition.

-A decision under the Vifo Act is a decision under the Dutch General Administrative Law Act and is open to reconsideration by the BTI (administrative objection), followed by appeal proceedings at the Rotterdam District Court and the Trade and Industry Appeals Tribunal ("CBb").
-This process is also open to third parties, individually and directly concerned by a decision under the Vifo Act.
+A decision under the ISB is a decision under the Dutch General Administrative Law Act and is open to reconsideration by the BTI (administrative objection), followed by appeal proceedings at the Rotterdam District Court and the Trade and Industry Appeals Tribunal ("CBb").
+This process is also open to third parties, individually and directly concerned by a decision under the ISB.

 During appeal proceedings, the administrative court will review the lawfulness of decisions (ex tunc) without performing its own investigation.
 The court will attach significance to the observance of the principles of due care and adequate reasoning in the decision-making process.
 4.8 Are there any other relevant considerations?
 What is the recent enforcement practice of the authorities and have there been any significant cases?
 Are there any notable trends emerging in the enforcement of the FDI screening regime?

-Due to the novelty of the FDI screening procedures, the BTI has not yet developed an extensive enforcement practice.
-Nevertheless, during the first year of enforcement, the BTI showed a pragmatic and reasonable approach.
-This is in line with expectations, as the Explanatory Memorandum to the Vifo Act states that the Netherlands wishes to continue to attract FDI.
+Due to the novelty of the FDI screening procedures, the BTI has not yet developed solid enforcement practices.
+Based on the public debate and EU and international developments, we expect enforcement practice to launch in the (very) near future.
+We do expect that future enforcement will be pragmatic and reasonable, as the Explanatory Memorandum to the ISB states that the Netherlands wants to continue to attract FDI.